Important COVID-19 travel guidance

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 You don’t need a visa to enter Argentina as a tourist unless you’re travelling on an Emergency Travel Document.
-On presentation of a valid British passport you will normally be granted a 90-day stay in the country.
+On presentation of a valid British passport you will normally be given an entry stamp permitting you to stay in the country for a period of up to 90 days.

 If you wish to extend your stay for another 90-day period, seek advice from the Argentine Migrations Office.